dmorrill10/brick_and_mortar/README.md

 Requirements
 ------------

-- Ruby (>= 1.8.7)
+- Ruby (>= 2)

 Usage
 -----

 1. Install `brick_and_mortar` gem with `gem install brick_and_mortar`
-2. Write a `Brickfile.yml` in your project's root directory that has the following fields:
+2. Write a `Brickfile` in your project's root directory that has the following fields:

   `name`
   ~   The name of the dependency.
 The directory or link that will be present in the `vendor` directory will have this name.